AntonioFasano/SienaR/README.md

 Where `https://yourESSE3Endpoint.edu/` is the your ESSE3 web app local endpoint, discussed in Step 5 above.

+Note that the console where you type the commands (more formally, you _evaluate functions_) sports an auto-completion feature.
+For example, if you type `sou`  and then press the  TAB key, the string will be normally completed as the function `source`.
+If there are more completion alternatives possible, you will be presented with them.
+In the latter case, you can type some extra characters, to remove ambiguities, and hit TAB again to autocomplete.
+This feature applies also to path and function arguments.
+Try it.

 ## Login

 Before doing anything, you have to log in to the ESSE3 web app.